bids-standard/bids-starter-kit/reports/Google-2018-report.md

 If you have reached this page from a different source, and want an overview of the project, please check out our README file at https://github.com/INCF/BIDS-Starter-Kit.

-The work completed by Patrick Park during the Google Summer of Code is archived on zenodo under at [DOI]
+The work completed by Patrick Park during the Google Summer of Code is archived on zenodo as v1.0.2 under DOI 1344669 at https://doi.org/10.5281/zenodo.1344669

 ## The Big Picture